Last updated on November 1st, 2023 at 03:29 pm

 While it’s a lot easier to keep fluids and pipes from freezing in a self-contained Class B, it should still be top of mind before you go winter camping.
 The ideal winter rig should have purpose-built heading pads for critical fluids because the last thing you want in the dead of winter is to deal with frozen pipes!

-Extra insulation is a given but you really want to look for extra insulation in areas that are often overlooked.
-That includes locations like the front cab (where wind can quickly decrease the temperatures) and the underbelly of the RV.
+Extra insulation is a given, but you really want to look for extra insulation in areas that are often overlooked.
+This includes locations like the front cab (where wind can quickly decrease the temperatures) and the underbelly of the RV.

 Adding in an RV skirt can help but you’ll also want to find out if the RV includes a closed or open RV underbelly.

-Truly 4-season Class B’s will also squeeze in extra insulation in any additional storage area.
-These are often weak points in the battle against cold and the often thin doors can let in a lot of cold weather.
+True 4-season Class Bs will also squeeze in extra insulation throughout any additional storage areas.
+These are often weak points in the battle against cold and the typically thin doors can let in a lot of cold weather.

-Double pane windows also help with insulation as they create an additional layer of insulation.
-According to Home Advisor, double pane windows can “reduce energy usage by up to 24 percent in cold climates during the winter, and by up to 18 percent in hot climates during the summer, when compared to older, single-pane models.”
+Double-pane windows also help with insulation as they create an additional layer of insulation.
+According to Home Advisor, double-pane windows can “reduce energy usage by up to 24 percent in cold climates during the winter, and by up to 18 percent in hot climates during the summer, when compared to older, single-pane models.”

 Isn’t Most Of This Covered In The Arctic Package?

 If you’ve done any kind of research on Class B RVs for winter (or any Class RV for that matter) you’ve probably seen certain rigs are being equipped with the Arctic Package or the 4-Seasons package.
-We covered this extensively in our list of the best cold-weather travel trailers but it bears repeating- the biggest issue with Arctic packages is that they aren’t consistent across the board.
+We covered this extensively in our list of the best cold-weather travel trailers but it bears repeating; the biggest issue with Arctic packages is that they aren’t consistent across the board.

 There’s no industry standard for what an arctic package has to include and because of that, there can be a great deal of variation between different manufacturers.
-The same can be said for 4-season add-ons as well and while some manufacturers are putting their packages to the test with detailed climate-controlled testing by third parties, others just aren’t.
+The same can be said for 4-season add-ons too, and while some manufacturers are putting their packages to the test with detailed climate-controlled testing by third parties, others just aren’t.

 That’s why it’s so important to understand the individual component of any 4-season or extreme weather upgrade instead of just taking it at face value.
-I’m certainly not suggesting that you avoid Arctic Packages since in many cases this can make your life a lot easier by adding a variety of details you may not have ever thought of.
+I’m certainly not suggesting avoiding Arctic Packages since in many cases they can make life a lot easier by adding a variety of features you may not have ever thought of!

-5 Best Class B RV’s For Winter
+7 Best Class B RVs For Winter

-Best Overall- Winnebago Revel
+Best Overall: Winnebago Revel

 - Interior Height: 6′ 3″

-- MSRP: $185,838
+- MSRP: $210,293

 - Exterior Length: 19′ 7″

 - Exterior Height: 10”

 The Winnebago Revel is one bad mamba jamba…and if you aren’t sure what that means, it’s a good thing!
-Built on the Mercedes-Benz Sprinter Chassis, Revel comes fully equipped with 4×4 drive, tons of storage, and extra heating critical fluid tanks.
+Built on the Mercedes-Benz Sprinter Chassis, Revel comes fully equipped with a 4×4 drive, tons of storage, and extra heating critical for fluid tanks.

-Diesel is usually easier to find and if you’re hitting the road in below-freezing temperatures you don’t want to go even an hour without proper heating!
-There’s also a robust solar system that can back you up if things get rough.
-The Revel also has heated tanks and plumbing to prevent any kind of disastrous fluid freeze-up.
+Diesel is usually easier to find and when I’m hitting the road in below-freezing temperatures I don’t want to go even an hour without proper heating!
+There’s also a robust solar system able to back me up if things get tough on the road.
+With heated tanks and plumbing, I know I can be snug and warm inside, and my plumbing is protected from any kind of disastrous fluid freeze-up.

 There’s a huge amount of storage in this rig which is perfect for the winter adventurer.
 The bathroom has modular shelving that can be added to greatly increase storage space.
-If you place it high up enough, you can still use the small bathroom but you could also completely convert the bathroom into a closet if needed.
+I like that the shelving can be placed high enough so the bathroom space isn’t interfered with.
+But the most interesting storage feature is the bed!

-Best for Extreme Cold- Storyteller Overland Beast MODE
+Best For Extreme Cold: Storyteller Overland Beast MODE

 - Interior Height: 6′ 3″

-- MSRP: $198,746
+- MSRP: $218,620

 - Exterior Length: 21′

 - Exterior Height: 10′ 3″

-But my issue with the Storyteller Overland will always come down to the shower.
-It uses a HALO Interior Shower System, so the shower pan is located on the floor and the showerhead and shower curtain folds up into an overhead cabinet.
+My issue with the Storyteller Overland is the shower.
+It uses a HALO Interior Shower System, so the shower pan is located on the floor and the showerhead and shower curtain fold up into an overhead cabinet.
 This means the showerhead and curtain need to be fully dried before being placed back into the cabinet or it could get moldy or covered in mildew.

-Most Affordable- Winnebago Travato KL
+Most Affordable: Winnebago Travato

 - Interior Height: 6′ 3″

-- MSRP: $154,412
+- MSRP: $175,292

 - Exterior Length: 21′